Does the Existence of Natural Laws Mean that Miracles are Impossible?

 Background

 Many people believe that the laws of physics control everything in our universe.
-If this is true, these laws must govern everything that happens, and therefore, the miracles described in the Bible are not possible.
+If this is true, these laws must govern everything that happens, and therefore, the miracles described in the Bible are either not possible or must be attributable solely to the laws of nature.

 Several definitions of miracles are consistent with Christian theism.
 For example, the late Christian apologist C. S. Lewis defined miracles as “an interference with Nature by supernatural power.”[1]
-The question that naturally arises from such a definition is: Can God interfere with the laws of nature or are the laws fixed, thereby rendering miracles impossible?
+The question that naturally arises from such a definition is: Can God interfere with the laws of nature or are the laws fixed and unchanging, thereby rendering miracles impossible?

 Benedict de Spinoza (1632–1677) understood miracles as violations of natural law.[2]
-He argued as follows: (1) Nothing can violate the laws of nature since they are immutable (i.e., fixed, set, unchanging); (2) Purported miracles violate the laws of nature; Therefore, (3) miracles are impossible.
+He argued that nothing can violate the laws of nature since they are immutable (i.e., fixed, set, unchanging).
+Therefore, if miracles (purportedly) violate the laws of nature, then miracles are impossible.

 The first problem is that Spinoza’s argument begs the question.[3]
-If Spinoza knew in advance that natural laws are immutable, then he would know it to be impossible for miracles to violate those laws.
-However, there was no way for Spinoza to know that natural laws are immutable.
-Unless one knows everything there is to know, one cannot know with certainty that natural laws are immutable and, thus, that miracles violate natural laws.
-Instead, Spinoza assumed that natural laws are unchanging and, therefore, miracles must be impossible.
-So, when he asserted that miracles are impossible, he was begging the question.
-Assumptions cannot justify themselves.
+If Spinoza knew that it is impossible to violate natural laws, then he would have known that miracles cannot happen.
+However, there is no way for anyone to know that natural laws are fixed and unchanging.
+Unless one knows everything there is to know, one cannot know with certainty that natural laws are immutable and, thus, that miracles are impossible.
+Instead, Spinoza assumed that natural laws are unchanging and, therefore, that miracles must be impossible.
+However, such assumptions cannot justify themselves.

 Natural Laws are not Causal

 C. S. Lewis distinguished between the laws of nature and the events that conform to the laws.
 Events are the things that obey laws, and laws are the patterns to which the events conform.[4]
 When one billiard ball sets another in motion, Newton’s laws describe and predict the relationship between the motion and forces acting on the balls.
-However, the law does nothing to put the balls in motion; a man with a cue stick does that.
-Thus, as we look around nature, we find that natural laws never produce a single event.[5]
+However, the “law” does not put the balls in motion; a man with a cue stick does that.
+As we look around nature, we find that natural laws never produce a single event.[5]
 Laws are mere descriptions of behavior patterns and have no causal powers.
-Something besides the laws of nature causes the events, and if a miracle is an event, then something other than natural law is involved in causation.
+Therefore, something other than the laws of nature causes the events.

 Miracles May be Interventions into Nature

 The laws of nature tell us what a billiard ball will do when struck, provided no one interferes.
 But what if someone impedes the path of the ball as it moves across the table, causing it to deflect?
 In such a case, no law was violated.
 Instead, there was interference from within the system.
 Similarly, God may intervene indirectly from within (using secondary causes), or he may intervene directly from outside the system.
-In either case, unless one shows that a system is causally closed, one cannot argue against the possibility of miracles.[6]
+In either case, unless one shows that a system is causally closed, one has little recourse but to acknowledge the possibility of miracles.[6]

 Were Ancient Humans Ignorant of Natural Laws?

 Some would have us believe that people in biblical times were more apt to trust in miracles simply because they were ignorant of the laws of nature.
-In other words, had they understood natural laws, they would have correctly attributed all supposed supernatural events to natural causes.[8]
-However, it seems abundantly clear that people in ancient times did understand the natural order and could readily see the difference between the uniform features in nature and exceptions to such patterns.
-It is only because of the regularity of nature that biblical characters could interpret miracles as interventions by God into the natural laws He created.
-Any claim of a “miracle” would have no relevance outside of the consistency, regularity, and patterns described by the rules that operate in the world.
-The point here is that a miracle claim presupposes the knowledge of natural laws.
+In other words, had they understood physical laws, they would have correctly attributed all supposed supernatural events to natural causes.[8]
+While it is clear that ancient humans knew much less than we do about the natural order, it seems just as evident that they could readily see the difference between the uniform features expected in nature and exceptions to such patterns.
+They knew that dead people don’t come back to life; they also understood that wounds and diseases don’t spontaneously heal or become cured.
+It is only because of the regularity of nature that biblical characters could interpret miracles as interventions by God.

 In New Testament times, Joseph vividly displayed his understanding of natural law through his reaction to the unexpected pregnancy of Mary.
 Joseph rightly understood that according to the regularities observed in nature, conception and pregnancy required intercourse.[9]
 The Gospel of Matthew tells us that Mary “was found to be pregnant through the Holy Spirit” (Matt.
 1:18–19 [NASB]).
 The fact that Joseph had not come together with Mary could, in his mind, mean only one thing: infidelity.
 Thus, Joseph desired to divorce Mary quietly.
 His mistaken notion was not that he didn’t understand natural law but that he didn’t realize that God had intervened.
 Though early man’s knowledge of the laws of nature was, no doubt, incomplete, he nevertheless knew enough to understand that there were recurring patterns in nature and that any interruption of these patterns was an exception to the rule.